Zyrakia/TMIJS-Commander/README.md

 A super simple library to easily implement commands into a TMIJS client.
+I wanted to turn this into an NPM module, but I don't think it's useful enough for that.
 ## Contents
 This library has three files, that default export it's contents.